Elena Padilla

-Biography
+Life and career

-Early life and graduate school (1925 – 1947)
+Early life and graduate school (1925–1947)

-Padilla was born on April 4, 1925, in San Juan, Puerto Rico, where she grew up.
+Padilla was born on April 4, 1925, in Adjuntas, Puerto Rico, where she grew up.
 Her parents both died when she was young, and she considered herself an orphan, and was raised by her godparents.
 She attended the University of Puerto Rico, earning a Bachelor of Arts in 1944.

-Padilla entered graduate school on scholarship at the age of nineteen, as part of a group of students from the University who had been sent to various American universities through the efforts of Jaime Benítez Rexach, the University's chancellor.
+She entered graduate school on scholarship at the age of nineteen, as part of a group of students from the University who had been sent to various American universities through the efforts of Jaime Benítez Rexach, the University's chancellor.
 Benítez intended for this group of students to be part of and shape the future faculty of the university and Puerto Rico's government.
 Padilla was the youngest member of the group, which included several other Puerto Ricans who later became notable, including Ricardo Alegría.
 While most of the group would return to Puerto Rico after leaving school, Padilla remained in the United States.

-She was denied admission because of her age at the school she was first set to attend, the University of Michigan Medical School, and instead entered the University of Chicago's anthropology department in 1944.
+Padilla was denied admission because of her age at the school she was first set to attend, the University of Michigan Medical School, and instead entered the University of Chicago's anthropology department in 1944.
 Padilla was taught by figures including Sol Tax, Robert Redfield, W. Lloyd Warner, Fay-Cooper Cole, John Victor Murra, and Louis Wirth.
 She conducted research for Wirth while he was on the Committee on International Relations in 1946 and 1947.
 Padilla was a coauthor of the 1946 "Preliminary Report on Puerto Rican Contract Workers in the Chicago Area", documenting abuses that Puerto Ricans faced while working in the city.
 She was also involved in picketing an employment agency that had brought the workers from Puerto Rico to Chicago.
 After the report gained a wider exposure, notably in Puerto Rico, the Senate of Puerto Rico temporarily suspended migration for labor to the United States while an investigation was undertaken.